neckell/go-template/README.md

 # go-template

-A simple Go template for microservices using docker distroless image, database configuration and unit testing.
+A simple Go template for microservices using docker distroless image, database configuration, unit testing and CI/CD pipeline.